Are you curious about Bible Journaling? Have you seen beautiful photos on Pinterest (or Instagram) of artwork in the margins of a Bible?

 You don’t have to stick to just one type of Bible journaling either.
 As you are inspired: do it!
 You don’t always have to draw or create beautifully hand-lettered illustrations in your Bible.

-Read the next page, to learn more about 8 great ways to use a Bible Journal, whether you are a writer, not taker, doodler, or artist.
+Keep reading below to learn more about 8 great ways to use a Bible Journal, whether you are a writer, not taker, doodler, or artist.